NFDI4DS/nslp2025/index.md

 All deadlines are 23:59 UTC-12:00 (“anywhere on Earth”).

 ## Proceedings
-The proceedings of NSLP 2025 will be published as part of the ESWC 2025 Joint Workshop Proceedings.
+The proceedings of NSLP 2025 are be published as part of the <a href="https://ceur-ws.org/Vol-3977/">ESWC 2025 Joint Workshop Proceedings</a>.

 <small><i>The logo was generated using [Canva AI](https://www.canva.com/en_gb/)</i></small>.